Keynote Speakers

 Name: Hitoshi Nakagama, M.D., D.M.Sc.

-Nakagama has served as Honorary President of National Cancer Center
+Biography---Hitoshi Nakagama has served as President of Japan

-animal models of colon carcinogenesis induced by various
+had worked at NCCRI on animal models of colon carcinogenesis induced

-environmental carcinogens and on DNA adductome to elucidate
+by various environmental carcinogens and on DNA adductome to

-genetic/epigenetic alterations that play pivotal roles in driving
+elucidate genetic/epigenetic alterations that play pivotal roles in

-cancer development.
-He also identified several tumor suppressive
+driving cancer development.
+He also identified several tumor

-microRNAs regulating cell cycle arrest and/or apoptosis after
+suppressive microRNAs regulating cell cycle arrest and/or apoptosis

 Education: